Skip to Main Content

 Restructuring a Shoot Around Extreme Heat

-A commercial production scheduled a five-day desert shoot during a supposedly temperate late-March window.
+A commercial work scheduled a five-day desert shoot during a supposedly temperate late-March window.
 An unseasonable heat wave pushed temperatures above 45 degrees.
 Our fixer restructured the schedule within 24 hours: split days into early morning and late afternoon windows, arranged hydration and medical support, and scouted interior backup locations.
 The production completed on schedule.

 Saving a Six-Figure Cash Rebate